adobe/aem-guides-wknd-graphql/react-app/README.md

 ### CORS - Cross Origin Resource Sharing

 This project relies on a CORS configuration running on the target AEM environment and assumes that the app is running on http://localhost:3000 in development mode.
+The [CORs configuration](../aem-project/ui.config/src/main/content/jcr_root/apps/wknd-graphql/osgiconfig) is part of the sample [AEM Project](../aem-project/README.md).

 ![CORS Configuration](docs/cors-config-TMP.png)